Ashwini-Wabale/LLView/docs/docs/releases/index.md

 A simplified package of LLview is also available Open Source on GitHub.
 [See more](public.md)

+Developments on the internal releases of LLview are not following the new implementations as the public one.
+New fixes and improvements done on the internal releases are brought periodically to the public release, but not vice-versa.
+The versions of the internal "releases" are kept in place for simplicity.
+A single version of JURI is used for both internal and public versions of LLview.

+### 2.3.2 (December 16, 2024)

+<h4> Added </h4>

+- Automatic archiving (in tests, not yet ported to the public release)
+- Possibility to give system status information to be shown on the webportal
+- JuRepTool: Added 'link failure' error recognition
+- JURI: Added possibility for links to status page (and current status) on all headers (file containing status should be updated externally, e.g. via cronjob)
+- JURI: Added possibility to link to user profile (e.g.: JuDoor)
+- JURI: Added possibility to open login page in another window/tab when using middle mouse or ctrl+click on "home" button
+- JURI: Add a check if user of 'loginasuser' exists or not
+- JURI: Added 'jump to project' field on login
+- JURI: Added graph for slider (used at the moment for 'Queue Analysis')

+<h4> Changed </h4>

+- Internal improvements
+- JuRepTool: Activated Core metrics by default for JuRepTool reports (must be deactivated if those metrics are not available)
+- JURI: Compressed external js libraries and added js.gz to `.htaccess`
+- JURI: Removed deflate from `.htaccess`
+- JURI: Turned off cache on `.htaccess` to avoid large memory consumption
+- JURI: Improved style when viewwidth is reduced
+- JURI: Made username in project page clickable

+<h4> Fixed </h4>

+- Fixed filter for admin jobs on `plotlists.dat` (files were not created, but jobs were being added for JuRepTool)
+- JuRepTool: Fixed 'CPU Usage' in Overview graph
+- JuRepTool: Removed rows containing 'inf' values
+- JURI: Fixed link of 'jump to jobid' field
+- JURI: Fixed buttons when loginasuser is used
+- JURI: Fixed column show/hide

 ### 2.2.4 (April 3, 2024)

 <h4> Added </h4>